November synchroblog on wordpress: calling us out of numbness. Every month we get to blog at the same time on the same topic!

 The San Diego River winds through a section of this city, lending its name to Camino Del Rio - Way of the River - in west, north and south designations.
 Most of the time it crawls along instead of running through because it has become a dumping ground for trash and has caught on fire a number of times.
 But in any case, the current moves you along.
 As we read in the book of Acts, the early church sometimes referred to Christians as followers of "The Way" of Jesus.
 The early church always baptized in the flowing water of a river: you can't step into the same river more than once, since it's always in motion, the waters that were here then are over there now--that's how is is with the Way of the River, the Riverway; we live out our baptism with similar fluidity and unpredictability.

-We're called and baptized into the way of justice for all creation, but since that is extremely historically and geographically generic, what's happening right here on the street where I live and on nearby mesas and canyons and beachfronts?
+God calls us and baptizes us into the way of justice for all creation, but since that is extremely historically and geographically generic, what's happening right here on the street where I live and on nearby mesas and canyons and beachfronts?
 For one thing, similar to a lot of other cities, there's been a fairly active Occupy San Diego movement that spun off from Occupy Wall Street and that's been "occupying" the plaza around City Hall.
 As their Facebook page points out, "1% of the people who live in the United States own and control the wealth, while the remaining 99% of the population struggle to make ends meet and there those who fail in that goal due to the fact their voices and their needs go unnoticed by the controlling 1%."
 And I know peeps who are getting involved in more visibly conservative political, social and economic movements that also aim to return agency and a measure of control to that 99% of the regular people--it's still the case that those who hold the gold typically have the say; in other words, they're financially articulate and verbally articulate, too: money talks.